 - Not to upset / steal from his/her colleagues?

 - To be timely and regular in attending for work?

 - To take instruction and supervision?

-The employer will know more about the ex-offender’s background (and the ex-offender also knows the employer is aware) than perhaps 99% of his or her entire workforce.
-Of course, there is no guarantee, but in our experience the chances of an ex-offender who has been given a second chance breaking the employer’s trust is minimal.
+The employer will know more about the person’s background than perhaps 90% of his or her entire workforce.
+Of course, there is no guarantee, but the chances of a person with a previous conviction who has been given a chance breaking the employer’s trust is minimal.

 - The nature of the work sought

 - Objective assessment of possible reactions of other employees, customers etc.